New York Court Records

 NewYorkCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on NewYorkCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What Are New York Inmate Records?
+New York Inmate Search

 Records of inmates incarcerated at county or city jails are maintained by the police department, department of correction, or sheriff’s office serving such county or City.
 For example, the New York City Department of Correction is the repository for inmate records of persons incarcerated in the City, and the Monroe County Sheriff’s Office maintains records of inmates in Monroe County.